sflavoni/NEMO-test-cases/overflow/README.md

 A ipython notebook is also provided as a demonstration of possible analysis.
 If you have already run the NEMO experiment and want to analyse the resulting output, you can directly look at the notebook [here](https://github.com/sflavoni/NEMO-test-cases/blob/master/overflow/notebook/overflow_notebook.ipynb).

 ## Objectives
 The OVERFLOW experiment illustrates the impact of different choices of numerical schemes and/or subgrid closures on spurious interior mixing close to bottom topography.
-The OVERFLOW experiment is adapted from the non-rotating overflow configuration described in Haidvogel and Beckmann (1999) and further used by Ilıcak et al. (2012).
+The OVERFLOW experiment is adapted from the non-rotating overflow configuration described in Haidvogel and Beckmann (1999) and further used by Ilıcak et al. (2012). <br>
+Here we can assess the behaviour of the second-order tracer advection scheme FCT2 and fortht-order FCT4, with some exemple of python scripts into the notebook associated.

 ## Physical description
+NEMO OVERFLOW demonstration case follows the specifications of Illicak et al. (2012). <br>
 The domain is a 2000 mdeep, two-dimensional (x-z) steep topographic slope initialized with dense water on the shelf.
 The velocity field is initially at rest.
 A vertical density front with a 2 kg m−3 difference is located at x=20 km.
 There is initially no stratification in the off-shelfregion.
 The geometry and initial conditions are illustrated in figure:

 <img src="./figures/overflow_init.jpg">